nchinedu/ML_projects/README.md

 # Wine and Breast Cancer Analysis Web App

-This project builds machine learning models for classification (wine and breast cancer datasets) and clustering (breast cancer dataset).
-Classification uses Logistic Regression, SVM, Decision Tree, and Random Forest.
-Clustering uses K-Means, Agglomerative Clustering, DBSCAN, and Gaussian Mixture Model (GMM).
-Results and observations are displayed in a Flask web app, with options to toggle classification and clustering observations.
+This project implements machine learning models for classification (wine and breast cancer datasets), clustering (breast cancer dataset), and a web-based breast cancer prediction system using a Random Forest Classifier.
+The prediction system is integrated into the home page, using the top 10 features based on feature importance.
+A concise PDF report summarizes classification and prediction observations.

 ## Setup